priyanka-shishodia/Automating-Image-Descriptions/README.md

 # Generating Image Descriptions: Aid for the Visually Impaired

+Automating image descriptions is a classic and challenging artificial intelligence problem.
+The importance of Image captioning in real-world scenarios is in self-driving cars, Google Image Search and Security data annotation, among others.
+One such application notably being providing aid to the visually impaired.

-Automating image descriptions is a challenging and a classic artificial intelligence problem.
-The idea is to develop an architecture, by leveraging existing models, that generates image descriptions using its predicted image features and objects.
-The architecture would obtain image features using Convolution Neural Networks (InceptionV3).
-The image descriptions could then be generated using LSTM (Long short-term Memory) Networks.
+In this project, the idea is to develop an architecture that generates image descriptions using its predicted features.
+The model includes – (1) a Convolutional Neural Networks (InceptionV3) to extract image features and (2) an LSTM (Long short-term Memory) language model that decodes the joint embeddings of the image features and label captions.
 The overall architecture follows an encoder-decoder pipeline.